azutoolkit/cql/docs/advanced-topics/security-guide.md

 ---

-> 🔐 **Security is not a feature, it's a foundation** - Implement security measures from the beginning of your project, not as an afterthought.
+Security is not a feature, it's a foundation.
+Implement security measures from the beginning of your project, not as an afterthought.
 Regular security reviews and updates are essential for maintaining protection.

 **Next Steps:**